2009 Middle Tennessee Blue Raiders football team: North Texas

 Middle Tennessee football opened Sun Belt action by winning its third-straight game and improved on its best start in eight years with a 37–21 victory at North Texas Saturday evening in front of 22,346 at Fouts Field in Denton, Texas.
 The three-game winning streak is the first for the Blue Raiders since they won three late last season, while the 3-1 start is the second best in the school's FBS (1999–present) era, following the 4-0 opening by the 2001 squad.

 Dasher finished with his fourth-straight 200-plus passing outing, completing 21-of-43 for 269 yards and two touchdowns.
 He was also the team's leading rusher with 75 yards on 16 carries and two scores.
 Sancho McDonald led the squad with 74 yards receiving on five receptions.

 Derrick Crumpton paced the defense with eight tackles, leading topping Alex Suber's seven.
 The defense forced 5 turnovers, while Middle Tennessee had no turnovers.

 Troy

-Pregame line: Troy -6.5

 Middle Tennessee could only score once, a third-quarter touchdown, and host Troy rolled to a 31–7 win in front of a crowd of 17,108 at Movie Gallery Stadium in Troy, Ala., plus countless others watching live nationally on ESPN2 Tuesday night.

 Dwight Dasher entered play tonight ranked sixth nationally in total offense and first in touches per game.
 After a slow start, Dasher rebounded to account for 298 yards of Middle Tennessee total yardage of 354.
 Dasher, who went over the 200-yard passing mark for the fifth straight game, finished with 56 total touches, just shy of his national-leading 56.75 average coming into the game.